Emergency Preparedness Merit Badge

 Meet with and teach your family how to get or build a kit, make a plan, and be informed for the situations on the chart you created for requirement 2b.
 Complete a family plan.
 Then meet with your counselor and report on your family meeting, discuss their responses, and share your family plan.

-Show how you could safely save a person from the following:
+Show how you could save a person from the following dangerous situations without putting yourself in danger:

 Touching a live household electric wire